 How long will I be at Mary Free Bed?

-The average length of stay for the inpatient Brain Injury Program is about three weeks.
+The average length of stay for the inpatient Brain Injury Program is about two weeks.
 However, the actual length of stay depends on the individual and when the goals of inpatient rehabilitation are achieved.
-Some patients stay less than a week while others may need several weeks of intensive rehab.
+Some patients stay less than a week while others may require a longer stay.

 What are the discharge criteria?